tungbq/PureML/README.md

 ### Running the containers

 Check out the [official documentation](https://docs.docker.com/compose/gettingstarted/) for more information on running docker compose

 ```bash
 docker compose up
 ```

+> Additionally, to run the containers in background you can use the command `docker compose up -d` or `docker compose up --detach`.

-> **The PureML UI will be available at http://localhost:3000.
-For more information about supported environment variables, please consult the documentation for [Environment Variables](https://github.com/PureMLHQ/PureML/blob/main/packages/pureml_docker/README.md).**
+The PureML UI will be available at http://localhost:3000.
+For more information about supported environment variables, please consult the documentation for [Environment Variables](https://github.com/PureMLHQ/PureML/blob/main/packages/pureml_docker/README.md).

+For further information, go through this [self hosting PureML docs](https://pureml.mintlify.app/self-hosting).

 <br />